sc0v0ne/LearnAI/nlp/nlp.md

 1. **Lexical Analysis:** Processing of Natural Languages by the NLP algorithm starts with identifying and analyzing the input words’ structure.
 This part is called Lexical Analysis and Lexicon stands for an anthology of the various words and phrases used in a language.
 It is dividing a large chunk of words into structural paragraphs and sentences.

-2. **Syntactic Analysis/Parsing:** Once the sentences’ structure is formed, syntactic analysis works on checking the grammar of the formed sentences and phrases.
+2. **Syntactic Analysis/Parsing:** Once the sentence structure is formed, syntactic analysis works on checking the grammar of the formed sentences and phrases.
 It also forms a relationship among words and eliminates logically incorrect sentences.
 For instance, the English Language analyzer rejects the sentence, ‘An umbrella opens a man’.

-3. **Semantic Analysis:** In the semantic analysis process, the input text is now checked for meaning, i.e., it draws the exact dictionary of all the words present in the sentence and subsequently checks every word and phrase for meaningfulness.
+3. **Semantic Analysis:** In the semantic analysis process, the input text is now checked for meaning such as it draws the exact dictionary of all the words present in the sentence and subsequently checks every word and phrase for meaningfulness.
 This is done by understanding the task at hand and correlating it with the semantic analyzer.
 For example, a phrase like ‘hot ice’ is rejected.

 4. **Discourse Integration:** The discourse integration step forms the story of the sentence.
 Every sentence should have a relationship with its preceding and succeeding sentences.
 These relationships are checked by Discourse Integration.